gilliam/client/README.md

 # Installation

-To be written.
+It has only been tested on Ubuntu 12.04.
+It is recommended that you install in a virtual environment (`virtualenv`) rather than risking your systems python installation:

+    $ git clone git@github.com:gilliam/client.git
+    $ cd client
+    $ virtualenv .
+    $ ./bin/pip install -r requirements.txt
+    $ ./bin/python setup.py install

+If you activate the virtual environment you should now be able to execute the `gilliam` tool.

+Copy the example config file to your home directory:

+    $ cp example.conf ~/.gilliam

 # Config Files

 There's a configuration file called `.gilliam` that lives in your home directory.
 This is a YAML file that defines where different components of Gilliam can be located.
-Below is an example file:

-    orchestrator:
-      host: localhost
-      port: 8000
-    builder:
-      host: localhost
-      port: 8001

-There's also a *app file* that specified which app the current environment is attached to.
-This allows you to run the gilliam command-line tool without specifying what app to manage.
-This file, called `.gilliam.app` lives in some directory where you normally run `gilliam` from.
-For example, the root of your app source tree.
+Check the `example.conf` example file.

 # Basic Commands